NONstop5/NONstop5/README.md

 Here are some facts about me:

+- 🎓 I have a higher technical education
-- 😎 I'm a Backend developer, but I also know and love Frontend too
+- 💻 I'm a **Backend PHP** Developer, but I also know and love **Frontend** too
-- 🎓 As a mentor, I help students of the Hexlet online school learn PHP
+- 👨‍🏫 As a mentor, I help students of the Hexlet online school learn PHP
-- 💬 I love writing beautiful, maintainable code with unit-tests
+- 💬 I love writing beautiful, maintainable code covered with unit tests
 - 🚭 I have no bad habits
-- 🌍  I'm based in Udomlya
+- 🌍  I'm based in Tverskaya region

 ### Skills
 <p align="left">